Bin Weevils: Merchandise

 Bin Weevils signed a licensing agreement to launch a game-based merchandise range with the toy manufacturer Character Options.
+The merchandise consisted a collection of books, trading card games, clothing sets, backpacks, and eventually toys and figures which launched in October 2012.

+A Bin Weevils Magazine launched in January 2012 featuring characters, fact files, puzzles, guides, stories, comics and mysteries inspired by the online world.

-The merchandise consisted of a trading card game that was launched in 2012, a clothing set, backpacks, figurines, books and toys which launched in October 2012 and books.
-Bin Weevils partnered with Sony in December 2012.
-A competition was held relating to the album which four children could be picked to write a song for the album.
-The album was launched on 29 July 2013 with a tracklist of 12 children's songs.
+Bin Weevils partnered with Sony in December 2012, releasing a music album entitled 'Bin Tunes'.
+A competition, in collaboration with Aardman Animations, was held and four children were chosen to produce a music video for the song 'So Much Better With Two', which featured on the Bin Tunes album.
+The album was launched on 29 July 2013 with a track list of 12 children's songs.
 In November 2013, Bin Weevils partnered with WellChild to help raise money for sick children in the United Kingdom.
 Users could buy a Bin Weevils T-shirt and choose the design they wanted on their clothes, and 20 percent of every sale would go to WellChild.
-A Bin Weevils Magazine launched in January 2012 featuring characters, fact files, puzzles, guides, stories, comics and mysteries inspired by the online world.

 Bin Bots

 Bin Weevils launched collectable creatures known as Bin Bots in October 2012.
 Each Bin Bot had its own unique name, personality, backstory and character.
 Bin Bot collectable figures launched in UK supermarkets with codes to unlock virtual goods online.
 By reaching high levels on the mobile app Tink's Blocks exclusive Bin Bots were earned.
 Bin Bots were housed in a player's Bin Bot Portal.

 Certain Bin Bots could be placed in a microscopic world with zoom in features.
-Players could obtain a mystery Bin Bot online at the Claw Machine and mix potion bottle combinations together at the Bin Bot Maker to obtain the Bin Bot creatures.
+Players could obtain a mystery Bin Bot online at the Claw Machine and mix potion bottle combinations together daily at the Bin Bot Maker to obtain the Bin Bot creatures.
 Both machines were invented by the scientist Lab and were located online outside his laboratory.
 Members could swap microscopic Bin Bots with other players in the Bin Bot Portal to complete their collections.

 Apps

 Tink's Blocks

 A mobile app version of Tink's Blocks was released in December 2012, inspired by the popular online puzzle game at Mulch Island.
 Completing all levels unlocked collectible Bin Bot creatures online.
 Players could pick up three exclusive collectible Bin Bots by completing all the levels in Beat the Clock Mode.
-They could also earn bonus Mulch and XP (experience points) every day on Tink's Blocks for their weevil.
+They could also earn bonus Mulch and XP (Experience Points) every day on Tink's Blocks for their weevil.
 There was a high score leaderboard and several levels.